-The scientific community and experts treat the green economy as a complex multiconcept, which dimensional includes different economic activities.
-Each of them influences sustainable development and There green transition. are different approaches to the identification of the components of the green economy, but the general classification sees most its components as the energy block and sustainable management of resources; the innovative and technological block; sustainable (transport sectors and agriculture); nature protection and development of ecosystems; and infrastructural block (Figure 1).
+The scientific community and experts treat the green economy as a complex multidimensional concept, which includes different economic activities.
+Each of them influences sustainable development and green transition.
+There are different approaches to the identification of the components of the green economy, but the general classification most sees its components as the energy block and sustainable management of resources; the innovative and technological block: sustainable sectors (transport and protection agriculture): nature and development of ecosystems; and infrastructural block (Figure 1).